-- 6. The Diocese of Niagara has a mandatory vocational assessment requirement for all candidates.
-The cost of the assessment is borne by the diocese.
-With the written permission of the candidate, the vocational assessment report is shared with the Bishop and the Bishop's designate. - 7.
-After being recommended by ACPO and a positive vocational assessment report, the candidate is now eligible to receive diocesan bursaries. - 8.
-Candidates are expected to participate, along with the Candidates' Committee, in two annual Working Group meetings fall (October/November) and winter (March).
-These meetings consist of a plenary and small group discussions. - 9.
-The Candidates' Committee debriefs after working group meetings to make recommendations as to whether candidates are to continue in the diocesan discernment process.
-The feedback from these meetings will also be helpful to the Bishop in determining the readiness for ordination. - 10.
-Reporting Expectations: It is the candidate's responsibility to ensure that the Director of Human Resources receives reports/transcripts from their college, field education/parish placements and internships throughout the process. - 11.
-A basic unit of Clinical Pastoral Education (CPE)/Supervised Pastoral Education (SPE) (or approved equivalent programme) is strongly recommended and may be required where available.
-The final reports (supervisor's and candidate's) must be submitted to the Director of Human Resources.
-A meeting with the Director of Human Resources always follows the completion of the CPE/SPE unit.
-Applications for subsidies to reimburse tuition costs for CPE/SPE may be available either through the diocesan theological students' budget or an individual Leadership Grant. - 12.
-Candidates, and partners where applicable, will be invited to attend annual events with the Bishop, Director of Human Resources, Chaplains to Ordinands, and Candidates' Committee. - 13.
-Candidates, in the final stages of their schooling and discernment process, will be invited to a Candidate Interview Day usually held in September.
-The date includes one of interview, preparation and delivery of a five-minute homily, and participation in a discussion group.
-Present at this day is the Bishop, Director of Human Resources, Chaplains to Ordinands, and Candidates' Committee.
-Candidates are also required to provide an updated resume.
-The feedback from this day is helpful to the Bishop in determining the readiness for ordination. - 14.
-Candidates deemed ready for ordination meet with the Bishop and the Director of Human Resources to discuss any available ministry positions in the Diocese of Niagara.
+- 6. A vocational assessment is a mandatory requirement for all candidates.
+The cost of the assessment is covered by the diocese.
+With the candidate's written permission, the vocational assessment report is shared with the Bishop and the Bishop's designate. - 7.
+After being recommended by ACPO and a positive vocational assessment report, the candidate is eligible to receive diocesan bursaries. - 8.
+Candidates are expected to participate, along with the Candidates Committee, in two annual Working Group meetings.
+These meetings include a plenary session and small group discussions.
+After the meetings, the Candidates Committee debriefs and makes recommendations regarding whether candidates should continue in the diocesan discernment process.
+Feedback from these meetings assists the Bishop in determining each candidate's readiness for ordination. - 9.
+Reporting Expectations: It is the candidate's responsibility to ensure that the Executive Assistant receives reports/transcripts from their college, field education/parish placements and internships throughout the process. - 10.
+A basic unit of Clinical or Supervised Pastoral Education (CPE/SPE), or an approved equivalent program, is strongly recommended and may be required where available.
+The final reports (from both the supervisor and the candidate) must be submitted to the Executive Assistant.
+Upon completion of the CPE/SPE unit, candidates will meet with their mentors to debrief their experience.
+Applications for subsidies to reimburse tuition costs for CPE/SPE may be available through either the diocesan theological students' budget or an individual Leadership Grant. - 11.
+Candidates, and partners where applicable, will be invited to attend annual events with the Bishop, Executive Assistant, Chaplains to Ordinands, and Candidates Committee. - 12.
+Candidates in the final stages of their schooling and discernment process will be invited to interview with the Candidate Committee in the spring.
+They are required to provide an updated resume.
+Following the interview, the Bishop, Executive Assistant, Chaplains to Ordinands, and Candidates Committee will meet to debrief each candidate's interview and make recommendations to the Bishop.
+The feedback is valuable in assisting the Bishop in determining each candidate's readiness for ordination. - 13.
+Candidates deemed ready for ordination meet with the Bishop to discuss any available ministry positions in the Diocese of Niagara.
 A person will only be ordained if there is a position available.